kpedro88/utilities/README.md

     [index]          index of tunnel (required)

 Common options:
--A               disable loading of aliases
 -u           (unclean) do not auto-remove closed tunnels from list -h           print this message and exit
 ```

 Useful aliases: